Frank LaGrotta: Political career

 Upon Pratt's election as a judge, LaGrotta ran for his boss's seat.
-In 1986 he defeated Republican Jim Gerlach, who is formerly a U.S. Representative for Pennsylvania's 6th congressional district.
+In 1986 he defeated Republican Jim Gerlach, who later became a U.S. Representative for Pennsylvania's 6th congressional district.
 LaGrotta was considered a Casey Democrat because of his pro-life stance and his strong ties to organized labor.

 He won re-election nine times, largely with token Republican opposition.
 He faced one serious challenge in the GOP landslide year of 1994 winning with only 53% of the vote.
 After the 1994 scare, LaGrotta ran unopposed in four of his last five races.

 In 1992, LaGrotta ran for the U.S. House of Representatives in Pennsylvania's 4th congressional district against incumbent Democrat Joseph P. Kolter who was implicated in the Congressional Post Office scandal.
 He finished fourth in a four-way primary that also included Ron Klink, the victor, and fellow state Representative Mike Veon.

 During his tenure, LaGrotta established himself as a strong advocate for his district, securing funds for 11 bridges in Ellwood City, leading opposition to a hazardous waste facility in his district, and lobbying for public works projects.